smart-edge-open/specs/doc/openness_howto.md

 `chmod a+r /var/www/html/*`
 - Construct the URL (Source in Controller UI) as:
 `https://<controller_hostname>/test_image.tar.gz`

+>Note: Controller host name to be used for the URL can be acquired by running ```hostname -f``` in the controller node shell.

 ### First login
 In order to access the UI the user needs to provide credentials during login.